 Scroll down for more events

-For some annoying reason to do with the length of the list of events in the right side bar ... there is sometimes a gap between this and the events coming up.
+For some annoying reason to do with the length of the sidebars ... there is usually a gap between this and the events coming up.
 I haven't time to rewrite things to fill in the gap ... so please scroll.

 Thanks for your patience with this!
 Maureen, CGL Webkeeper

 Each week, USC-Canada posts In Case You Missed It Mondays, news from many sources and aspects of agriculture and food production.

 Check this out regularly.
 There's so much, and so much positive ... meaning so many people and communities doing something positive and productive, thoughtful, activist ...